grame-cncm/faustdoc/mkdocs/docs/manual/embedding.md

 Some additional functions are available in the `libfaust` API:

-### Expanding the DSP code
+- **Expanding the DSP code**.
 The`expandDSPFromString`/`expandDSPFromFile` functions can be used to generate a self-contained DSP source string where all needed librairies have been included.
 All compilations options are normalized and included as a comment in the expanded string.
 This is a way to create self-contained version of DSP programs.

-### Using other backends or generating auxiliary files

-The`generateAuxFilesFromString`/`generateAuxFilesFromFile` functions taking a DSP source string or file, can be used:
+- **Using other backends or generating auxiliary files**.
+The `generateAuxFilesFromString` and `generateAuxFilesFromFile` functions taking a DSP source string or file can be used:

-- to activate and use other backends (depending of which ones have been compiled in libfaust) to generate like C, C++, or SOUL code, etc. The `argv` parameter has to mimic the command line like: `-lang cpp -vec -lv 1` to generate a C++ file in vector mode for instance
+    - to activate and use other backends (depending of which ones have been compiled in libfaust) to generate like C, C++, or SOUL code, etc. The `argv` parameter has to mimic the command line like for instance: `-lang cpp -vec -lv 1` to generate a C++ file in vector mode.
-- to generate auxiliary files which can be text files SVG, XML, ps, etc. The `argv` parameter has to mimic the command line like: `-json` to generate a JSON file
+    - to generate auxiliary files which can be text files SVG, XML, ps, etc. The `argv` parameter has to mimic the command line like for instance: `-json` to generate a JSON file.

 ## Additional Resources

-Some papers:
+Some papers are available:

 - [Comment Embarquer le Compilateur Faust dans Vos Applications ?](https://hal.archives-ouvertes.fr/hal-00832224)
 - [An Overview of the FAUST Developer Ecosystem](https://hal.archives-ouvertes.fr/hal-02158929)